Last updated on October 4th, 2021

 What is Membership?

-In Chiau v Canada (Minister of Citizenship and Immigration), the Federal Court of Appeal held that being a member simply means “belonging” to an organization.
-Actual or formal membership in an organization is not required and informal participation or support for an organization may suffice.
+In Chiau v Canada (Minister of Citizenship and Immigration), the Federal Court of Appeal held that being a “member” simply means “belonging” to an organization.
+Actual or formal membership in an organization is not required.
+Informal participation or support for an organization may suffice.
 The factors relevant for deciding whether or not an applicant is a member of an organization are an individual’s intentions, degree of involvement and degree of commitment to the organization.

 Complicity or knowing participation in an act of terrorism is not a requirement for membership.
-Indeed, some courts have held that if membership is admitted then it is membership for all purposes, regardless of someone’s involvement in the organization.
+Indeed, some Federal Court decisions have held that if membership is admitted then it is membership for all purposes, regardless of someone’s involvement in the organization.

-As well, the mere fact that an organization is a splinter group of a parent organization, without more to establish its distinct identity, is sufficient to result in a finding of inadmissibility, as per the decision in Singh v.
-Canada.
+The mere fact that an organization is a splinter group of a parent organization, without more to establish its distinct identity, is sufficient to result in a finding of inadmissibility, as per the decision in Singh v.
+Canada, 2016 FC 826.

-However, what if someone only becomes a member of a group that has committed terrorist activities (for example) after that group has stopped committing these activities?
+What if someone only becomes a member of an organization that has committed terrorist activities after that group has stopped committing these activities?
+Are they still inadmissible?

 This was the question before the Federal Court of Appeal in Gebreab v.
 Canada (Public Safety and Emergency Preparedness), 2010 FCA 274.
 The specific question the Federal Court of Appeal had to answer was: